3rdIteration/xpub-converter/README.md

 infinite number of public/private keypairs can be generated deterministically.
 As Bitcoin wallets have increased in complexity over the years, there are now a variety of different versions of extended public/private keys.
 You can convert an extended public/private key from any version to a different version by changing the "version bytes" but this is hard to do if you aren't an experienced developer.
 This tool makes it simple for anyone to convert between different versions.
+(Eg: Converting xpub to ypub or xpub, converting xprv to yprv or zprv)

 Who needs this tool?
 ----------------